Jan 19, 2016|

 What is Bike Sharing?

-Bike sharing allows citizens and travelers to rent bicycles from automated kiosks that release bicycles for a specified fee.
-Many of these programs are low-cost and offer an exciting and alternate way to move about the city.
+Bike-sharing allows citizens and travelers to rent bicycles from automated kiosks that release bicycles for a specified fee.
+Many of these programs are low-cost and offer an exciting and alternative way to move about the city.

 If you’re thinking about visiting Buenos Aires, take a look at our recommended Best of Argentina Tour.

 2. Bikesantiago Santiago – Bike Sharing Programs in South America

 Santiago’s Bikesantiago program has been a success with over 1.2 million trips taken since its inception in 2013.
 Chile’s capital city has over 205 stations located throughout 14 communities, allowing you to cruise around the city’s top destinations.
 Cyclists have 133 miles of paths to choose from, and this number increases as the city continues to meet the demand for enjoyable biking conditions.
 For $4,990CH per day, cyclists can hop on a bike for thirty-minute trips and every 30 minutes after is an additional $500CH.
 Service is available from 6:30 a.m-11 p.m.
 Sign up online and download the app to get started.